latent-variable/LM-Studio-Context-Size-Benchmark/README.md

 - Python 3.8+
 - LM Studio running locally with the HTTP API enabled (defaults to `http://localhost:5002`)
 - A PDF (or fallback text) in `books/` for prompt material
+- The repo ships with a public-domain starter text: `books/alice_adventures_in_wonderland.txt`

 ## 🛠️ Installation